The Art of the Deal: Book sales

 Precise figures of the number of copies sold of The Art of the Deal are unavailable because its publication preceded the Nielsen BookScan era.
-It had a first printing of 150,000 copies.
+Accounts differ on the size of the initial printing.
+Publishers Weekly listed 135,000 copies before publication, while Random House editor Peter Osnos later recalled a first printing of about 125,000; the figure has also been reported as 150,000 copies.
 Several magazine and book accounts state that it sold over one million hardcover copies or one million copies.
 A 2016 CBS News investigation reported that an unnamed source familiar with the book's sales placed the figure at 1.1 million copies sold.

 Trump said in his 2016 presidential campaign that The Art of the Deal is "the No. 1 selling business book of all time".
 An analysis by PolitiFact found that other business books had sold many more copies than The Art of the Deal.
 While it is impossible to find exact sales figures, a range of possibilities based on known claims and facts were given.
 When compared to six other famous business books, The Art of the Deal ranked in fifth place according to the analysis; the top-selling book, How to Win Friends and Influence People, outsold it by a factor of 15 times.

 Reception and legacy

+At the time of publication, Publishers Weekly called it a "boastful, boyishly disarming, thoroughly engaging personal history".
+People magazine gave it a mixed review.

+John Kenneth Galbraith's 1988 book review in The New York Review of Books said that the book reveals very little about the planning and construction of Trump's projects and hardly mentions the construction companies he had hired to do the work.
+Instead, the book emphasizes "the deals, including the deals that depend on winning the acquiescence of New York City or New Jersey authorities—righteous, well-intentioned, or mostly, it here seems, otherwise".
+It also presents "failures, misjudgments, and disasters", such as the unsuccessful venture at 100 Central Park South as an "exercise of great entrepreneurial skill and acceptable public behavior", and the demise of the New Jersey Generals and the USFL, as a success.

+Fortunes 1988 book review called Trump "master of hype in the communications capital of the world" and said that the book would "not be of much use in business schools or to anyone with a real job.
+What it delivers is everything you always suspected about the makeup of Donald Trump: the pomposity, the shallowness, and above all, the need for more money, more toys, and more attention".
+The review also noted that Trump was the 27th-largest developer in the U.S. and "not even the biggest in New York", having "built only three buildings in Manhattan".